Mirrrrrow/m_garages/README.md

 A simple yet effective garage system for FiveM using ox_lib menus.
 Players can store, retrieve, and manage vehicles in personal or faction garages.
 Fully configurable and roleplay-friendly.
+Currently working on a UI design for the garage, will be implementing parking fees soon.

 ## 🥇 Installation